 This one I got from a book by lawyer Gerry Spence.

-I don’t recommend the book: “Go to a forest, take off your shoes and yell “Here I am Mother!” at the wind”.
-Em, you’re OK, Gerry.
+I can’t recommend the book it gets a bit weird in places: “Go to a forest, take off your shoes and yell “Here I am Mother!” at the wind”.
+Em, thanks Gerry we good.

 Everyone feels like they’re going through a struggle.
 From the richest to the poorest to all that’s in between.